foldda/rda/README.md

 |\|One|Two|Three
 ```

-The encoding definition in an RDA string's header can be dynamically expanded to include more delimiters, which can be used to encode higher-dimension data when it's required.
-This is in contrast to CSV, where it can only encode 2-dimensional data using a fixed, predefined delimiter.
+In contrast to CSV, which can only encode 2-dimensional data using a fixed, predefined delimiter, an RDA string's encoding delimiters in the header can be dynamically defined and expanded, so it supports encoding multi-dimensional data.

-In the next example, the RDA string's header contains definition a second delimiter char ',' which is an extention from the previous example, and the data inside the payload is a 2-D data table, where the first-dimension rows are separated by delimiter '|', and the second-dimension columns in each row are separated by deleimiter ',' -
+In the next example, the RDA string's header contains definition a second delimiter char ',' which is an extention from the previous example, and 2-level delimiters are used to encode a 2-D data table inside the payload: the first-dimension rows are separated by delimiter '|', and the second-dimension columns in each row are separated by deleimiter ','.

 ```
 |,\|Name,Sex,Age|Mary,F,52|John,M,70|Kate,F,63